 - Higher fuel consumption

 True off-road campers stay under 3.5 tons, use lightweight materials like carbon, and avoid unnecessary ballast.
+The exact role weight plays off-road is covered in Why Weight in Terrain is Decisive.

 4. Autonomy – Independence from Infrastructure